MTGermany/mixedTraffic/README.md

 This simulation uses JavaScript together with html5.

-The master html file index.html, starts the actual simulation by the canvas tag:
+The master html file index.html contains the canvas which contains the visual simulation and essentially covers the whole viewport
 ```html
 <canvas id="canvas_mixed"...> ...  </canvas>
 ```
-What to do with this canvas is specified in the _init()_ procedure of sim-straight.js which starts the simulation and is assocoated with this canvas by the first command of the init procedure,
+What to do with this canvas is specified in the _init()_ procedure of sim-straight.js which assocoates this canvas with a JavaScript object by the first command of the init procedure,

 ```
  canvas = document.getElementById("canvas_mixed");